 Guided by human rights, our interdisciplinary research strives to create more socially just societies.

 The CJRC is a joint initiative of the School of Law and the School of Sociology and Social Policy.
 In relation to criminal justice, the two schools offer a range of courses including:

 We also welcome applications for postgraduate research.
 If you are interested in applying for a PhD in criminal law or criminology at the University of Nottingham, please contact our co-Directors (Dr Vicky Kemp and Dr Larissa Sandy) who can advise you on the support provided by the CJRC.

-The Forum is an active postgraduate group which aims to facilitate dialogue between students, academics, policy-makers and practitioners from all disciplines with an interest in the criminal justice system.
-It group includes students from undergraduate and postgraduate law, criminology, mental health and politics, and has strong connections with the University's Pro Bono Society.
+The Forum is a reading group, convened by Dr Matt Thomason, Assistant Professor in Law, with assistance from PGR students.
+The group aims to facilitate dialogue between students, academics, policy-makers and practitioners from all disciplines with an interest in the criminal justice system.
+The Forum has included students at both UG and PG levels from law, criminology, mental health, and politics, and has strong connections with the University's Pro Bono Society.

-The Forum also provides access to events including film viewings in collaboration with the Human Rights Film Series and seminars led by internal and external speakers.
+The Forum also runs additional events including film viewings in collaboration with the Human Rights Film Series, and seminars led by internal and external speakers.

-If you are interested in learning more about the Forum and joining it then please contact the co-Directors of the CJRC, Dr Vicky Kemp and Dr Larissa Sandy.
+If you are interested in learning more about the Forum please contact Dr Matt Thomason.

 Criminal Justice Discussion Group

 The Criminal Justice Discussion Group (CJDG) is convened by Paul Roberts, Professor of Criminal Jurisprudence.
 The CJDG organises termly informal presentations by scholars and practitioners on issues broadly within the overlapping fields of criminal law, criminal justice (including criminal evidence and procedure) and criminology.